Hexxeh/rpi-update/README.md

 are not currently booted from.
 Useful for installing firmware/kernel to a non-RPI customised image.
 Be careful, you must specify both options or neither.
 Specifying only one will not work.

+#### Troubleshooting

+There are two possible problems related to SSL certificates that may prevent this tool from working.

+-   The time may be set incorrectly on your Raspberry Pi, which you can fix by setting the time using NTP.

+        sudo apt-get install ntpdate
+        sudo ntpdate -u ntp.ubuntu.com

+-   The other possible issue is that you might not have the `ca-certificates` package installed, and so GitHub's SSL certificate isn't trusted.
+If you are on Debian, you can resolve this by typing:

+        sudo apt-get install ca-certificates